132nd-vWing/TRM-Brief/README.md

 ## Airspace information
 Airspace in use: See Google Earth for airspaces in use: https://www.dropbox.com/s/nt92slbmku3n6bq/TRM_Google_earth.kmz?raw=1

-Kutaisi Terminal Maneouver Area:
+### Kutaisi Terminal Maneouver Area
 When operating within Kutaisi TMA, maintain two-way communication with KUTAISI CONTROL on 127.1, or as otherwise directed by ATC or AWACS.

 - KUTAISI TMA ceiling is FL180
 - Transition Level is FL085
 - Transition Altitude is 7000ft

-Altimeter Settings:
+### Altimeter Settings
 - QNH according to ATIS/METAR or ATC

+### Russian airspace
-Russian airspace: All allied flights are to stay outside 2nm of the Russian border at all times in order to prevent an unwanted escalation of the situation.
+All allied flights are to stay outside 2nm of the Russian border at all times in order to prevent an unwanted escalation of the situation.
 NOTE: This is not valid when flighs are tasked by AWACS is to enter Russian airspace in certain situations.

-Zone around Russian ships: In order to prevent an unwanted escalation, all flights are to remain 4nm away from any Russian ship.
+### Zone around Russian ships
+In order to prevent an unwanted escalation, all flights are to remain 4nm away from any Russian ship.

+### Force QNH
-Force QNH: Any C2 agency (including FAC(A) and SCAR-C can establish a force QNH within his area of responsibility.
+Any C2 agency (including FAC(A) and SCAR-C can establish a force QNH within his area of responsibility.
 This in-order to avoid unneccessary QNH changes.
 When operating on force QNH, the C2 agency need to make sure all assets are briefed on the QNH in use prior to entering the area.

-Aerial Refueling
+## Aerial Refueling
 Tanker instructions

-Altimeter setting.
+### Altimeter setting
 Unless otherwise directed an altimeter setting of standard pressure setting (29.92) is to be used for AAR operations.

-Vertical separation.
+### Vertical separation
 Receivers are to join from below and are to maintain a minimum of 1000ft vertical separation (unless otherwise directed by the controlling agency) , until visual contact have been made.

-Clearance.
+### Clearance
 Receivers must receive clearance from the controlling agency (AWACS) before contacting the tanker.

-Joining procedures.
+### Joining procedures.
 The left side of the tanker is to be used for joining aircraft.
 The first receiver of a formation may join directly astern the boom, when the receiver has visually confirmed that no refueling is in progress.

-Missile Trainer
-Smokey Sam script preventing any anti-aircraft missiles from impacting in the proximity of a player aircraft.
-When you get in pit you should get this message: "132nd.
-Missile Trainer is active" .
-In case you do not see this message, the script is disabled and missiles will be lethal.
-The tracking/hit messages can be configured via F10 menu.

-Joint Terminal Attack Controllers
+## Joint Terminal Attack Controllers
 JTAC's will use range tactical frequencies (primary or secondary pending situation).

-Combat Search and Rescue
+## Combat Search and Rescue
 CSAR can be conducted in two ways:
--Pre-planned CSAR.
-If the purpose of the mission is to conduct a rescue operation of a downed pilot -Immediate CSAR.
+1. Pre-planned CSAR.
+If the purpose of the mission is to conduct a rescue operation of a downed pilot
+2. Immediate CSAR.
 Occurs if a pilot is shot down during a mission, and AWACS or Air Mission Commander order a CSAR operation to rescue the downed pilot.

-CSAR Task force
+### CSAR Task force
 CSAR Task force can consist of the following assets:
 -Recovery asset.
 Normally a MI-8.
 If possible one primary and one secondary helicopter.
 -Fixed wing rescue escort (RESCORT).
 Normally A-10s flying overhead pattern to stay close to recovery vehicles.